DeveloperAtlas5/DeveloperAtlas-Testpacks/README.md

 - Did it feel calm or overwhelming?
 - Would you try another pack?

-Use the templates in [`feedback/`](feedback/) or open a GitHub Issue / Discussion.
+Use the templates in the [`feedback/`](feedback/) folder or open a GitHub Issue / Discussion.

-## Important notes
+## Important Notes

-- These are early evaluation and personal testing packs.
+- These are **early evaluation and personal testing packs only**.
-- The full Developer Atlas system, generator tools, complete Canon library, and internal validators are private for now.
+- The full Developer Atlas system, including the mission generator, complete Canon library, and internal tools, is private for now.
-- The public packs are intentionally small so feedback stays focused.
+- The public packs are intentionally small so feedback stays focused and useful.
-- Please do not test every pack at once.
-Pick the one that matches you best.
+- Please start with one pack, not the whole repo.

 ---

-**Made for learners who want to build real things without the usual overwhelm.**
+**Made with care for learners who want to build real things without the usual overwhelm.**

+Happy testing and building.